Sydney Science Trail Secondary Program

 In this hands-on workshop, students will explore how genetic information is transferred in DNA and watch how it can be extracted for genetic analysis.
 Students will also learn about the important research conducted in the Australian Museum Research Institute and will complete their own investigation to determine how DNA can be used to compare and identify species.

-Guide your students through either a gallery at the Australian Museum or try your hand at nature journaling at the Royal Botanic Garden, Sydney to discover nature up close.
+Guide your students through either a gallery at the Australian Museum or amongst the living plant collection at the Royal Botanic Garden Sydney.

 Teachers will be allocated an explore session at only one venue, depending on which group rotation they are placed in.
-Optional teacher resources will be available to assist your students, including nature journaling activities in the Garden and engaging ways to interact with one of the exhibits at the Australian Museum.
+Optional teacher resources will be available to assist your students.

 Education---self-guided-close-up-1024x676.png